za9o/ReadySystem/README.md

 Updates:
 2016/07/15 - added menu bar, separated gps and main page.
 Added new visual representation of team status[5].
 User can chose gps values to view.
 Moved the reset button.

+2016/07/30 - Removed the GET to aquire gpsID, and instead created a possibility to create new users.
+The post of latitude and longitude was switched, so fixed this.
+Minor text changes.
+A checkConnectivity GET method created.
+Code cleanup and status message handling.
+An android app has been created as well.
+The user is able to Create new user, log in, and send positioning data to the server.
+Passwords are also encrypted.
+See android app for a more detailed explanation.
+A live test has been performed, and the system is recieving values perfectly.